fmnas/fmnas-site/gcp/image-size/README.md

 ## Resources

-I suggest running this with 2 vCPU / 4 GiB to prevent OOM.
+I suggest running this with 2 vCPU / 4 GiB / 100 concurrency to prevent OOM.

-Concurrency doesn't seem to be a concern with this configuration, based on the below results.
+Performance isn't a big concern here, as this doesn't block any user flows (assuming the async image tag generation is working right in the admin interface).

 ### Benchmark results in Docker container (local)